 Firebase Cloud Messaging to BigQuery

 Firebase Cloud Messaging contains message delivery data, including notification funnel, messaging labels, and so on.
-Based on the cloud messaging data exported to BigQuery, you can count notification messages sent, calculate percentage of delivered messages, track all events for a given message, and much more.
+Based on the cloud messaging data exported to BigQuery, you can count notification messages sent, calculate the percentage of delivered messages, track all events for a given message, and much more.

 Firebase Performance Monitoring to BigQuery